mohaEs/Zoo-Fundus-Disc-Segmentation/README.md

 finally, you can make a summerization of the results by:
 > python main_html.py

-View the generated index.html file in a browser.
+View the generated index.html file with a browser.

 ## Sources
 Notice that, the collected librarris folder, contains the required files to run each method in which copied from the source repositories.
 Therefore all rights and responsibilities of the each method and corresponding library is reserved by their own developer.